plutusmaximus/UDPRelay/README.md

 - Payload size is clamped to **4 KiB** on both server and client.
 - Commands are **ALL CAPS and case-sensitive**.
-- Over-long or unknown commands return `ERR Unknown command`.
+- Over-long or unknown commands return `ERR BAD_CMD UnknownCommand`.
 - CLI forbids raw `!` input — always use helper commands.
 - Code is formatted for readability, with concise comments and docstrings.